Code-Institute-Submissions/Irish-Music-Vault/README.md

 # Bugs
 1. On the albums.html page, when trying to loop over the 'genre_name' key within my 'genres' collection I was unable to use the same 'for loop' twice.
 This is because the variable 'genres' that I had assigned the 'mongo.db.genres.find()' method to within the app.py file can only 'unpack' the data from the mongoDB database once.
 This was fixed by enclosing the method within the list() method (i.e. list(mongo.db.genres.find()) ) to convert the returned data into a list object.
 The data can then be rendered more than once.
 2. In the console while running my app.py file, I was getting a deprecation warning.
 This was 'DeprecationWarning: count is deprecated.
 Use Collection.count_documents instead.' and this was appearing for the variable 'count = mongo.db.albums.find({"created_by": session["user"]}).count()'.
 Adjusting my code resulted in 'count = mongo.db.albums.count_documents({"created_by": session["user"]})'.
-This fixed the deprecation warning.
+This fixed the deprecation warning for this instance.
+3.
+4. On the edit page when importing information from the database to use as placeholder text that the user might want to edit, the 'option' element for the rating input was defaulting to '5' in the browser rather than the correct uploaded rating from the database, if it was not five.
+This would necessitate the user to be certain to check the rating to make sure it was correct each time they were editing the album and thus would likely lead to errors if the user did not notice the incorrect rating.
+To fix this I changed the option element to a regular input field, '<input id="rating" name="rating" type="text" ... value="{{ album.rating }}">'.
+This fixed the problem.

 # Deployment